PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 - Goals for the planning phase
 - Next steps

 We even evaluate our most cherished technologies to ensure they are the right long-term choice.
-For example, we have long been big advocates of ClickHouse, but that doesn't stop us from considering and testing other technologies, such as ByConity and Apache Iceberg.
+We've long been big advocates of ClickHouse, but that doesn't stop us from considering and testing other technologies, such as ByConity and Apache Iceberg.

 We do this because we want to build a technology stack that supports our long-term strategy:

-- **Provide every tool needed to build successful products.** For example, this requires separation of compute and storage (this is tightly coupled in ClickHouse), flexibility in query optimization, and interoperability with future technologies.
+- **Provide every tool needed to build successful products.** This requires separation of compute and storage (this is tightly coupled in ClickHouse), flexibility in query optimization, and interoperability with future technologies.

 - **Be the source of truth for customer and product data.** We want to build towards handling exabytes of data stored and petabytes of data queried per day.
 This means managing different schemas, improving offline storage, support for formats like Iceberg and Parquet, and more.